madelinecr/averyada.github.io/_posts/2012-10-25-introducing-a-new-design-and-layout.markdown

 ---
-title: Introducing a New Minimal Design
+title: Introducing My New Minimal Design
 ---

 Recently I've been focusing a lot on the front end presentation of this website,